Severswoed/GlowStatus/README.md

 ## 💬 Feedback & Contributions

 Ideas?
 Bugs?
 PRs are welcome.
-File an issue or drop a discussion topic!
+File an issue or start a discussion!

 ---